Why is Own Damage Bike Insurance Cover Useful?

 - Other documents (may vary from insurer to insurer)

-If you own a two-wheeler, it is better to invest in the right two-wheeler insurance policy.
-An extensive bike insurance policy means you must have OD cover.
-That is why, it is suggested to buy a comprehensive bike insurance policy as it ensures that your prized possession gets optimum protection in case an emergency strikes.
+An extensive bike insurance policy means you must have OD insurance for bike.
+That is why buying a comprehensive bike insurance policy is suggested, as it ensures that your prized possession gets optimum protection in case an emergency strikes.

 Two Wheeler insurance articles